goby-lang/goby/README.md

 ## Development

 It will be actively developed for at least a few months.
 Currently I'm working on building a vm that supports some basic features in Ruby (block, module...etc.).
-And I will use [github project](https://github.com/rooby-lang/Rooby/projects) to manage Rooby's development progress, you can check what I'm doing and about to do there.
+And I will use [github project](https://github.com/rooby-lang/rooby/projects) to manage rooby's development progress, you can check what I'm doing and about to do there.

 ## Contribute

 I will appreciate any feature proposal or issue report.
-And please contact me directly if you want to get involved.
-Rooby is very young so we can do a lot interesting things together.
+And please contact me directly if you want to get involved. rooby is very young so we can do a lot interesting things together.

 ##  Sample snippet.